HubSpot WooCommerce Integration: Create & Update Deals

 Things That Bite

 Wrong endpoint version.
-Older HubSpot docs and Stack Overflow answers use /crm/v3/objects/deals.
-That still works, but mixed-version setups confuse later maintainers.
-Standardise on /crm/objects/2026-03/deals for any new webhook 30 in your hubspot woocommerce integration.
+Older HubSpot docs use /crm/v3/objects/deals.
+That still works, but mixed-version setups confuse maintainers.
+Standardise on /crm/objects/2026-03/deals for any new webhook.

 Pipeline / dealstage internal IDs.
-HubSpot's UI shows friendly names like "Closed Won" — the API needs the internal ID.
-For the default pipeline these are appointmentscheduled, qualifiedtobuy, presentationscheduled, decisionmakerboughtin, contractsent, closedwon, closedlost.
+HubSpot's UI shows "Closed Won" — the API needs the internal ID.
+For the default pipeline: appointmentscheduled, closedwon, closedlost.
 For custom pipelines, fetch them via GET /crm/v3/pipelines/deals.

 Side effects in pre-glue.
-The hard rule again: pre-dispatch glue must be pure.
+The hard rule: pre-dispatch glue must be pure.
 If you put update_post_meta in pre-glue, every retry doubles the meta write.
 Move it to post-glue.

 Async dispatch racing the next trigger.
-If is_synchronous is false on webhook 29, the post-glue may not have finished writing _hubspot_deal_id before woocommerce_order_status_changed fires (admin status changes can be near-instant).
+If is_synchronous is false on webhook 29, post-glue may not have finished writing the deal ID before the status-changed trigger fires.
 Keep webhook 29 synchronous.
-Webhook 30 is naturally safe because the status change is a separate event.

 Missing condition on webhook 30.
-Without the args.2 = completed condition, webhook 30 PATCHes on every status change — including on-holdprocessingcompleted, hitting HubSpot three times.
+Without the args.2 = completed condition, webhook 30 PATCHes on every status change — hitting HubSpot three times per order.
 The condition keeps it single-fire.